The key parameters that govern translation efficiency: RESULTS

-In the special case of the homogeneous ($p_i = p$ for all $i$) $1$-TASEP, the stationary distribution of the process decomposes into matrix product states, which can be treated analytically \cite{derrida1992}.
-Unfortunately, in the general case this approach is intractable, necessitating alternative methods such as hydrodynamic limits.
-When $\ell >1$, deriving the hydrodynamic limit is not straightforward, however, as the process does not possess stationary product measures \cite{schonherr2004}.
-To tackle this problem, we first map the $\ell$-TASEP to another interacting particle system called the zero range process (ZRP) and then derive its hydrodynamic limit from the associated master equation.
-Such an approach has been considered before, but only for homogeneous rates and unbounded lattices \cite{schonherr2005, schonherr2004}.
-Here, we generalize the hydrodynamic limit to the case of inhomogeneous rates, and find appropriate boundary conditions for the resulting PDE to account for the boundedness of the system.
-More precisely, we obtain the hydrodynamic limit through the Eulerian scaling of time and space by a factor $a\in O(N^{-1})$, and by following its dynamics on scale $x$ such that $k = \left \lfloor{\frac{x}{a}}\right \rfloor$, for $1< k < N$ \cite{rezakhanlou1991hydrodynamic}.
-Implementing this limiting procedure for the ZRP and mapping it back to the inhomogeneous $\ell$-TASEP, we find that the limiting occupation density $\rho(x,t) = \mathbb{P}(\tau_{k}(t)=1)$, where $k = \left \lfloor{\frac{x}{a}}\right \rfloor$, satisfies the nonlinear PDE
+In the special case of the homogeneous $1$-TASEP ($p_i = p$ for all $i$ and $\ell = 1$), the stationary distribution of the process decomposes into matrix product states, which can be treated analytically \citep{derrida1993}.
+Unfortunately, in the general case this approach is intractable, necessitating alternative methods such as the hydrodynamic limit.
+When $\ell >1$, deriving the hydrodynamic limit is not straightforward, however, as the process does not possess stationary product measures \citep{schonherr2004}.
+To tackle this problem, we mapped the $\ell$-TASEP to another interacting particle system called the zero range process (ZRP, see \sref{sec:methods_hydro_limit} of STAR Methods and Figure~S1), whose hydrodynamic limit, assuming it exists, can be derived from the associated master equation.
+More precisely, we obtained the hydrodynamic limit through Eulerian scaling of time and space by a factor $a = N^{-1}$, and by following its dynamics on scale $x$ such that $k = \left \lfloor{\frac{x}{a}}\right \rfloor$, for $1< k < N$ \citep{rezakhanlou1991hydrodynamic}.
+Implementing this limiting procedure for the ZRP and mapping it back to the inhomogeneous $\ell$-TASEP, we found that the limiting occupation density $\rho(x,t) := \mathbb{P}(\tau_{k}(t)=1)$, assuming its existence, satisfies the nonlinear PDE